jentron/Blender-PT2/README.md

 I have a lot of old Poser content and thought it would be nifty to resurect this project for Blender 2.8x

 How far will I get?

+# To INSTALL
+Please rename the folder from Blender-PT2 to just PT2 and then import as any other Blender add-on